gunt3001/bootcamp20180922/python/etl/README.md

 ```
 Please note the colon at the end of command.

-Open directory `etl` and build your project
+Log in our cluster again, and open directory `etl` and build your project

 ```bash
 cd etl